realDLPS/IceCoreEngine/README.md

 I plan to use the extension ".ictxt" for file loading.
 It can be pronounced as "Icy text" or "IceCore text".
 It is just a plain text extension to help with players feeling the need to mess with ".txt" files.
 No real protection is offered though.

-And yes, I chose this format because it happened to sound cool.
+And yes, I chose this extension because it happened to sound cool.